Visionatrix/VixFlowsDocs/docs/FlowsDeveloping/vix_workflows.md

 ## Vix workflow overview

-Starting from the Visionatrix **0.6.0**, the workflow consists of a single file: `flow_name.json`, which is a ComfyUI workflow file adopted to Visionatrix.
+In the Visionatrix the workflow consists of a single file: `flow_name.json`, which is a ComfyUI workflow file adopted to Visionatrix.

 !!! note